fernphy/ftolr/README.md

 ftolr is an R package that provides access to the [Fern Tree of Life (FTOL)](https://fernphy.github.io/) and related datasets.

+These data were originally compiled using methods described in this
+paper:

+Nitta JH, Schuettpelz E, Ramírez-Barahona S, Iwasaki W. An open and continuously updated fern tree of life (FTOL)

 ## Installation

 You can install the development version of ftolr from